torstenstern/ps-lab-aws-cloud-ngfw/README.md

 <br/><br/>

-# STOP HERE FOR TODAY
+# Lab Part 3: Update Envrionment for Inbound Traffic

-# Update Envrionment for Inbound Traffic
+In that Lab Part you will update your AWS Environment to support Inbound Traffic from the Internet to the **Vul-App** server in your Vulnerable-VPC.
-In that Lab Part you will update your AWS Environment to support Inbound Access from the Internet to one **Vul-App** server.
+For that you have to create a new Inbound VPC, ALB and, updateding your route tables (TGW and VPC) to redirect the traffic.
+After that Lab part your AWS environment supports: **Multi AZ, East-West and, Inbound Traffic** and everything is inspected via your CloudNGFW instance.

 ## Design
 ![](https://raw.githubusercontent.com/torstenstern/ps-lab-aws-cloud-ngfw/main/pictures/Screenshot%202022-09-07%20at%2020.10.43.png)